NOTE: This article was updated in March 2023 to include links to the new edition of this book. Still the same good information – just more of it!

 Elizabeth Hamblet draws on recent research, reflections from students, transition specialists, assistive technology and learning specialists, and families.
 She has distilled a tremendous amount of information into six steps.
 If you and your student understand these steps, there is no doubt that you will have a transition that is smoother, easier, and calmer.

-Here’s a sneak preview of the six steps:
+Here’s a sneak preview of the six steps: (Check out the newest edition that has seven steps!)

 Step 1: Establish a Foundation in the Law and Research: Here you will find common sense language explaining sophisticated differences between the laws that govern the education in high school and college, for students with learning disabilities.
 This chapter is so important I would suggest reading it twice!